Salomé Valencia-Bohné, MSW, LSWAIC

 - Premera Blue Cross

-I like to partner alongside my clients to further decolonize the therapy space and co-create collective liberation.
-I believe that the client is an expert in their lived experience and comes with a myriad of skills and talents that will continue to support the participant's journey.
-When working with me, clients can expect a collaborative, empowering, and non-judgmental space where clients direct the session.
+I like to partner alongside my clients.
+I believe that the client is an expert in their lived experience.
+When working with me, clients can expect a collaborative, empowering, and non-judgmental space.

 I identify as a Mexican American woman.
 My family immigrated from Mexico, and I was raised in America.
 I have the lived experience of navigating different cultures at home and outside the home.
 I have an understanding of and deep respect for my Mexican roots, and understand the social and cultural rules that stem from that.
 I have also been able to successfully navigate American culture.
 I enjoy working with folks who have the similar experience of being held accountable to different social rules in different areas of their lives, and integrating both cultures to enable them to live their best life.